-Jonathan Bey - Executive Director
+Kelley Lewis - Executive Director

 The Fort Worth Independent School District seeks to increase the pool of qualified Historically Underutilized Businesses (HUB/MWBE) Minority and Women-Owned Businesses competing for business opportunities.
 The goal is to involve HUBs in the procurement process and ensure they receive fair and equitable opportunities.

 Fort Worth Independent School District is committed to providing opportunities in the areas of goods and services (beyond traditional construction).
-Any business wishing to be identifed by the District as a small, women-owned, or minority business shall be certified as such by City of Fort Worth, the State of Texas, the North Central Regional Certification Agency, the U.S. Small Business Administration (SBA) or any other recognized certification agency.
+Any business wishing to be identified by the District as a small, women-owned, or minority business shall be certified as such by City of Fort Worth, the State of Texas, the North Central Regional Certification Agency, the U.S. Small Business Administration (SBA) or any other recognized certification agency.

 A HUB is defined as a business formed for the purpose of making a profit in which at least 51% of the business is owned by one of the following socially/economically disadvantaged groups - African-American, Hispanic-American, Asian-American, Native-American and Women.